jcourt99/MechaCar_Statistical_Analysis/README.md

 The first t-test compares all three manufacturing lots to the population mean of 1500 PSI.
 The p-value of 0.06 is above the 0.05 significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis.
 The two means are statistically similar.

 ![T-test for all lots](https://github.com/jcourt99/MechaCar_Statistical_Analysis/blob/main/Images/t-test_all_lots.jpg)

 The second t-test compares Lot 1 PSI readings to the population mean of 1500 PSI.
 The p-value of 1 is above the 0.05 significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis.
 The two means are statistically similar.

 ![T-test for Lot 1](https://github.com/jcourt99/MechaCar_Statistical_Analysis/blob/main/Images/t-test_lot1.jpg)

 The third t-test compares Lot 2 PSI readings to the population mean of 1500 PSI.
 The p-value of 0.06 is above the 0.05 significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis.
 The two means are statistically similar.

 ![T-test for Lot 2](https://github.com/jcourt99/MechaCar_Statistical_Analysis/blob/main/Images/t-test_lot2.jpg)

 The fourth t-test compares Lot 3 PSI readings to the population mean of 1500 PSI.
 The p-value of 0.04 is less than the 0.05 significance level.
 Therefore, we have sufficient evidence to reject the null hypothesis.
-The two means are not statistically similar.
+The two means are NOT statistically similar.

 ![T-test for Lot 3](https://github.com/jcourt99/MechaCar_Statistical_Analysis/blob/main/Images/t-test_lot3.jpg)

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+Another statistical study could be conducted to quantify how the MechCar performs against the competition in fuel efficiency.
+A one-way ANOVA test can be used to test the fuel efficiency of different cars based on vehicle class.
+The null hypothesis is that the means of all groups are equal.
+The data needed to run the ANOVA includes MPG, vehicle class, manufacturer, and model.